 A business outsources to a 3PL for storage, paying a fee for every bin, shelf, and pallet that that is used for their inventory.

 Those storage costs would qualify as inventory holding costs.
 In this case, inventory holding costs would be extremely easy to calculate (as they would be equal to the storage fees paid to the 3PL).

-A different business handles their own warehousing, and pays expenses such as rent, utilities, insurance, security, labor, and racking structures themselves.
+A different business handles their own warehousing, and pays expenses such as rent, utilities, insurance, security, labour, and racking structures themselves.

 In this case, those expenses would also be considered inventory holding costs.
 However, calculating holding costs in this case is trickier; if, for instance, only a certain amount of square footage in a warehouse is devoted to storage (while some space is used for offices, break rooms, etc.), rent for that space would not be considered part of the holding costs.

 A more detailed way of calculating inventory holding costs is through a formula that factors in storage, employee, opportunity, and depreciation costs.

 Together, the holding cost formula ends up expressed as a percentage of the total value of your inventory, and looks like this:

 Inventory Holding Cost = (Storage costs + Employee salaries + Opportunity costs + Depreciation costs) / Total value of annual inventory